kenleejr/anomalib-demo/README.md

 ```
 wandb launch -d <my_image:tag> -q <my_queue> -e <my_entity> -p <my_project> -c <path_to_my_config.json>
 ```
-After the job is launched initially, a named job will get created in your W&B project and can be re-used and re-configured however you like.
+After the job is launched the first time, a named job will get created in your W&B project and can be re-used and re-configured however you like.
 For instance, you may want to change out the training dataset or the hyperparameters of the training job that runs.
 Each time you run the above steps with a new image, W&B will create a new version of the job.
 To launch a specific job version, run:
 ```
 wandb launch -j <my_job_name:alias> -q <my_queue> -e <my_entity> -p <my_project> -c <path_to_my_config.json>